the-scouts/por/sphinx_source/chapter-8.rst

 c.
 Insurance cover must be taken out in respect of employers' liability for people a Scout Group, District and County may employ.

 d.
-The Scout Association Legal Liability Policy cover extends to cover every Scout group, District and County, subject to :rule:`8.3 Compliance with Rules`.
+The Scout Association Legal Liability Policy cover extends to cover every Scout group, District and County, subject to :rule:`8.3+`.
    There is no requirement to purchase additional Public or Property Owners' Liability policies.

 e. `Unity <https://www.unityinsuranceservices.co.uk/scout-insurance>`__ is the official insurance broker of The Scout Association and is one company that can arrange insurance cover that meets the standards described above.